-The Gulf Savannah Shires are classified as disadvantaged and the 2007 Financial Sustainability Review by the Queensland Treasury Corporation, classified Carpentaria as 'Very Weak' and Etheridge as 'Moderate', emphasizing their delicate financial position.
-A recent Productivity Commission report (Assessing Local Government Revenue Raising Capacity) acknowledged that Councils in remote and rural areas would struggle to increase their revenue from rates "and would remain dependent on grants from other levels of government".
+The Gulf Savannah Shires are classified as disadvantaged and the 2007 Financial Sustainability Review by the Queensland Treasury Corporation, classified Carpentaria as 'Very Weak' and Etheridge as 'Moderate', emphasising their delicate financial position.

-This level of disadvantage is evident in Table 4, and Queensland/ Australia for three key income and education indicators.
+This level of disadvantage is evident in Table 4, which shows a comparison between Etheridge Shire and Queensland/ Australia for three key income and education indicators.